Wuvist/lcpc/lcpc.typ

     [Estimated Income#h(24pt)], [1,600], [3,150], [5,000], [5,500#footnote[minimum salary requirement for EP in Financial Sector]], [22,500], [30,000]
   ),
   kind: table,
-  caption: "ESTIMATED SG foreign works income & expenditure by type of work pass" ) <sg_worker_by_pass>
+  caption: "ESTIMATED SG foreign worker's income & expenditure by type of work pass" ) <sg_worker_by_pass>

 = LCPC for other economies